virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-16-making-with-gimp-part-one.md

   - click anywhere in the layer to apply fill. you should get something that looks similar to this:
   ![diamond cat pattern](/assets/post_media/2021-3-31-gimp-tutorial/methods/catcompact.jpg "diamond cat pink background")
-9. To manipulate the spacing, angle, and size of your tiles, go to: [Method 6: Offsetting](/articles/2021/04/16/making-with-gimp-part-one/#method-6-offsetting)
+9. To manipulate the spacing, angle, and size of your tiles, go to: [Offsetting](/articles/2021/04/16/making-with-gimp-part-one/#offsetting)

 [How to export and/or save this pattern](/articles/2021/04/16/making-with-gimp-part-one/#savingexporting-your-creations)